controlshift/slate-visitthem/source/includes/_authenticated_api_memberships.md

 * `<latitude>` is the latitude expressed in decimal degrees (e.g.: 45.4546)
 * `<region>` is the state abbreviation (e.g.: OR)
 * `<country>` is the ISO 3166-1 country abbreviation (e.g.: US)

+<aside class="notice">JSON response also includes the `distance` field for offices and events, with the distance measured in miles to the geographic point provided on the request.</aside>